 Below you will find the beginning of our action plan, which has been designed to increase the diversity and inclusion at THEMUSEUM.
 We aim to spotlight and amplify the voices of those who fall into historically marginalized groups.
 THEMUSEUM aspires to be a place of ideas, dialogue and conversation.
 With the recent events and our self-reflection, we welcome your thoughts and ideas of THEMUSEUM becoming a more inclusive place.

 4. Diversity and Inclusion anti-racism workshops and training for all staff and Board members will take place to ensure the most inclusive space possible for all.
-September 2020.
+Completed September 2020.

 5. The wording in job postings will ensure all future employees we be considered without regard to race, religion, colour, age, sex, national origin, sexual identity, gender identity, genetic disposition, neurodiversity, disability, or any other minority.
-September 2020.
+Completed September 2020.

 8. A banner that reads “150-plus years of resistance, unsettling 150” which was draped across the top of the large Canadian Flag, on the front of THEMUSEUM, during the sesquicentennial year will be on display permanently.
-August 2020.
+Completed August 2020.